likai1993/likai1993.github.io/_pages/about.md

 - _2024/02_: Invited to serve on the TPC of ACSAC 2024.
 - _2023/10_: Our paper is accepted to ACM SIGMETRICS 2024.
 Congrats to Shixuan and Darren!
 - _2023/10_: Our paper is accepted to IEEE Blockchain 2023.
 Congrats to Darren and Shixuan!
-- _2023/07_: Grateful to receive the "Run A Node" grant from the Ethereum Foundation.
+- _2023/07_: Grateful to receive the "Run A Node" grant from Ethereum Foundation.
 - _2023/06_: Grateful to receive the Ethereum Academic Grant.
 Thanks, Ethereum Foundation! [[Link]](https://blog.ethereum.org/2023/06/28/academic-grants-round-23)
 - _2023/03_: One co-authored paper is accepted to EuroS&P 2023!
 - _2023/01_: Invited to serve on the TPC of ICCCN 2023.